Keokuk County, Iowa

 Keokuk County is a county located in the U.S. state of Iowa.
-As of the 2020 United States Census, the population was 10,033.
+As of the 2020 United States census, the population was 10,033.
 The county seat is Sigourney.

 History

 Keokuk County was formed in 1837.
-It was named for the eponymous chief of the Sac Indians, who advocated peace with the white settlers.
+It was named for Keokuk, the leader of the Sauk tribe, who advocated peace with the white settlers.
 In May 1843, the county opened for public settlement, with its judicial and regulatory duties assigned to the existing Washington County.
 Its governing structure was created in 1844, although the seat was not decided (for Sigourney) until 1856.

 Keokuk County is unusual in that it has two county fairs.
-The Keokuk County Fair is held in What Cheer and immediately followed by the Keokuk County Expo which is held in Sigourney.
+The Keokuk County Fair is held in What Cheer and immediately followed by the Keokuk County Expo which is held 8.9 miles east-southeast in Sigourney.

 The Keokuk County Courthouse was built in 1911, in Sigourney's Public Square Historic District.
 It has been listed on the National Register of Historic Places since 1981.